Ednaxx/js-restCountries-project/README.md

 # js-restCountries-project
-A simple app for visualizing countries' informations developed with Javascript and REST Countries API
+A simple app for visualizing countries' informations developed with Javascript, Sass and REST Countries API